-Junior - Years 7 to 10 SHIRT School blue 'Peter Pan' collar with Keira crest - short sleeve or long sleeve OR School blue 'Deluxe' with Keira crest - short sleeve or long sleeve SHORTS Navy stretch (no cuffs) or drill cotton (mid-thigh to knees in length) OR Navy Sport microfibre mesh shorts with Keira crest PANTS Navy straight leg OR Navy Sport microfibre trackpants, white piping with Keira crest SKIRT Navy pleated check (mid-thigh to knees in length) SOCKS White and clearly visible above shoe line (ankle socks not permitted) SHOES Full black leather/leatherette or suede (including black shoelaces) Senior - Years 11 to o 12 SHIRT White 'Peter Pan' collar with Keira crest - short sleeve or long sleeve OR White 'Deluxe' with Keira crest - short sleeve or long sleeve Please note: Year 11 and 12 students will be required to wear a l ong sleeved white school shirt for official occasions and photographs.
-SHORTS Navy stretch (no cuffs) or drill cotton (mid-thigh to knees in length) OR Navy Sport microfibre mesh shorts with Keira crest PANTS Navy straight leg OR Navy Sport microfibre trackpants, white piping with Keira crest SKIRT Grey pleated check (mid-thigh to knees in length) SOCKS White and clearly visible above shoe line (ankle socks not permitted) SHOES Full black leather/leatherette or suede (including black shoelaces) Optional items POLAR FLEECE Navy 1⁄2 zip with Keira crest TRACK JACKET Navy microfibre, white piping with Keira crest WINTER JACKET Navy/school blue with Keira crest BLAZER Navy with Keira crest TIE Navy, school blue and white stripe with Keira c rest HAT Plain navy baseball cap or hat HIJAB Navy or school blue LONG SKIRT Navy long skirt with black opaque hosier sy
+Junior - Years 7 to 10 SHIRT NEW blue Keira High School polo (available at Lowes from December 2024) Please note: From 2025-2027 the older style of Junior blue collared shirts will still be considered part of the Keira uniform.
+However, Lowes will no longer be producing these shirts.
+From 2028 the NEW blue polo only will be part of the Junior uniform.
+If purchasing new Junior uniforms, please purchase the NEW blue polo only.
+The NEW blue polo can be worn on all school days and for Sport and PDHPE classes.
+School blue 'Peter Pan' collar with Keira crest - short sleeve or long sleeve (until 2027 only) OR School blue 'Deluxe' with Keira crest - short sleeve or long sleeve (until 2027 only) SHORTS Navy stretch (no cuffs) or drill cotton (mid-thigh to knees in length) OR Navy Sport microfibre mesh shorts with Keira crest PANTS Navy straight leg OR Navy Sport microfibre trackpants, white piping with Keira crest SKIRT Navy pleated check (mid-thigh to knees in length) SOCKS White and clearly visible above shoe line (ankle socks not permitted) SHOES Full black leather/leatherette or suede (including black shoelaces) Senior - Years 11 t o 12 SHIRT White 'Peter Pan' collar with Keira crest - short sleeve or long sleeve OR White 'Deluxe' with Keira crest - short sleeve or long sleeve Please note: Year 11 and 12 students will be required to wear a long sleeved white school shirt for official occasions and photographs.
+SHORTS Navy stretch (no cuffs) or drill cotton (mid-thigh to knees in length) OR Navy Sport microfibre mesh shorts with Keira crest PANTS Navy straight leg OR Navy Sport microfibre trackpants, white piping with Keira crest SKIRT Grey pleated check (mid-thigh to knees in length) SOCKS White and clearly visible above shoe line (ankle socks not permitted) SHOES Full black leather/leatherette or suede (including black shoelaces) Optional items POLAR FLEECE Navy 1⁄2 zip with Keira crest TRACK JACKET Navy microfibre, white piping with Keira crest WINTER JACKET Navy/school blue with Keira crest BLAZER Navy with Keira crest TIE Navy, school blue and white stripe with Keira crest НАТ Plain navy baseball cap or hat HIJAB Navy or school blue LONG SKIRT Navy long skirt with black opaque hosiery